nguyen-tr-thuc/Olist-E-commerce-Data-Analysis./README.md

 ### 2. Customer Analysis
 * RFM modelling
 * K-Means clustering
+## Summary Olist Analysis:
+* The revenue from 09/2016 to 10/2018 was 15.4 million, and the orders from 09/2016 to 10/2018 were 96,470.
+The sales continuously increased over time.
+* The average per order (AOV) was $160, and the cost per order (CPO) was also $160.
+* The most popular products were bed_bath_table, health_beauty, sports_leisure, furniture_decor, and computers_accessories.
+* 58% of sellers on Olist are active sellers.
+And they increased over time.
+* 2.9% of customers made repeat purchases; they obtained 5.6% of the revenue.
+* The average review score on Olist was 4, and the highest review score was over 50%.
+* The average cancellation rate was 0.63%.
 ## Customer Segmentation and RFM Modeling
 Using RFM analysis combined with K-means clustering, we've identified distinct customer segments to facilitate targeted recommendations: